gustavsl/flutter-tdx/README.md

 ## Dependencies
 ### flutter engine
-flutter-pi needs `libflutter_engine.so` and `flutter_embedder.h` to compile.
+flutter-tdx needs `libflutter_engine.so` and `flutter_embedder.h` to compile.
 It also needs the flutter engine's `icudtl.dat` at runtime.
 You have to options here:

 - you build the engine yourself. takes a lot of time, and it most probably won't work on the first try.
 But once you have it set up, you have unlimited freedom on which engine version you want to use.
 You can find some rough guidelines [here](https://medium.com/flutter/flutter-on-raspberry-pi-mostly-from-scratch-2824c5e7dcb1).
 [Andrew jones](https://github.com/andyjjones28) is working on some more detailed instructions.
 - you can use the pre-built engine binaries I am providing [in the _engine-binaries_ branch of this project.](https://github.com/ardera/flutter-pi/tree/engine-binaries).
 I will only provide binaries for some engine versions though (most likely the stable ones).

 ### graphics libs
-Additionally, flutter-pi depends on mesa's OpenGL, OpenGL ES, EGL implementation and libdrm & libgbm.
+Additionally, flutter-tdx depends on mesa's OpenGL, OpenGL ES, EGL implementation and libdrm & libgbm.
-You can easily install those with `sudo apt install libgl1-mesa-dev libgles2-mesa-dev libegl-mesa0 libdrm-dev libgbm-dev`.
+You can easily install those with `apt install libgl1-mesa-dev libgles2-mesa-dev libegl-mesa0 libdrm-dev libgbm-dev`.

 ### fonts
 The flutter engine, by default, uses the _Arial_ font.
-Since that doesn't come included with Raspbian, you need to install it using:
+You need to install it using:
 ```bash
 sudo apt install ttf-mscorefonts-installer
 sudo fc-cache
 ```

-## Compiling flutter-pi (on the Raspberry Pi)
+## Compiling flutter-tdx (on the Colibri iMX6
 fetch all the dependencies, clone this repo and run:
 ```bash
 mkdir out